-- Targeted reading aloud and discussing books with young children
+- targeted reading aloud and book discussion with young children;

-- The use of structured questioning to develop reading comprehension
+- the use of structured questioning to develop reading comprehension; and

-All of the approaches reviewed in this section support learners’ articulation of ideas and spoken expression, such as Thinking Together or Philosophy for Children.
-Oral language interventions therefore have some similarity to approaches based on Meta-Cognition, which make talk about learning explicit in classrooms, and to Collaborative Learning approaches, which promote students’ talk and interaction in groups.
+Oral language interventions aim to support learners’ articulation of ideas and spoken expression.
+Oral language interventions therefore have some similarity to approaches based on Metacognition which make talk about learning explicit in classrooms (such as Philosophy for Children), and to Collaborative learning approaches which promote students’ talk and interaction in groups (such as Thinking Together).

 How effective is it?

-Overall, studies of oral language interventions consistently show positive benefits on learning, including oral language skills and reading comprehension.
+Overall, studies of oral language interventions consistently show positive impact on learning, including on oral language skills and reading comprehension.
 On average, students who participate in oral language interventions make approximately five months' additional progress over the course of a year.

-All students appear to benefit from oral language interventions, but some studies show slightly larger effects for younger children and students from disadvantaged backgrounds (up to six months' benefit).
-Likewise, some types of oral language interventions appear, on average, to be more effective than others.
+All students appear to benefit from oral language interventions, but some studies show slightly larger effects for younger children and students from disadvantaged backgrounds (up to six months' additional progress).

-For all oral language interventions certain factors are associated with higher learning gains, suggesting that careful implementation is important.
-Approaches which explicitly aim to develop spoken vocabulary work best when they are related to current content being studied in school and when they involve active use of any new vocabulary.
-Likewise, approaches that use technology are most effective when technology is used as a medium to encourage collaborative work and interaction between students, rather than a taking a direct teaching or tutoring role.
+For all oral language interventions, certain factors are associated with higher learning gains, suggesting that careful implementation is important.
+For example, approaches which explicitly aim to develop spoken vocabulary work best when they are related to current content being studied in school, and when they involve active and meaningful use of any new vocabulary.
+Similarly, approaches that use technology are most effective when the technology is used as a medium to encourage collaborative work and interaction between students, rather than in a direct teaching or tutoring role.
 Most studies comment on the importance of training and teacher development or support with implementation.